RoboMaster-Club/Onboarding-Project-2/readme.md

 # Onboarding Project - Introduction to Embedded 2

+## Overview

+The end goal of this project is to use an STM32 chip to generate and toggle a PWM signal and LED simultaneously, but at different rates.
+This project will guide you through the step-by-step process of creating a project in CubeMX, assigning pinout, generating PWM, and using concurrent scheduling using FreeRTOS.

 ## Background Info

 A PWM (Pulse Width Modulation) signal is a simple digital signal often used to emulate an analog signal or control motors and servos.
 It works by rapidly switching the signal on and off so that the average voltage matches the desired analog value.
 Here are some key terms to understand when discussing PWM signals: